Discovering the city Ghardaia in southern Algeria

 At this level the Oumana “Men who have responsibility for the management of the watershed” has built the first hydraulic structure whose function is to slow the speed of flood waters and then distribute it to the irrigation of gardens and Bouchene dam to supply the water, the surplus is diverted to the bed of the M’zab Valley Wadi up Al-Etteuf.

 The watershed to the gardens is formed by a system called “Tissenbad N’Bouchéne” which consists of three major underground channels equipped with ventilation Fougaras that allow access for cleaning.
 Each of these canals opens into an alley-channel at the palm groves allowing the flood water to reach the gardens through slots carefully sized for the number of palm trees and on the surface to be irrigated.
-It should be noted that the palm which is an artificial oasis, owes its thanks to that efficient and ingenious system.
+It should be noted that the palm which is an artificial oasis, owes its existence thanks to that efficient and ingenious system.

 THE KSAR OF MELIKA (ATMLICHET)

-Melika, founded in the early eleventh century, is located halfway between Beni Isguen and Ghardaïa, on the east side of the bed of M’Zab river.
+Melika, founded in the early eleventh century, is located halfway between Beni Isguen and Ghardaïa, on the east side of the bed of the M’Zab river.
 It remains a symbol of brotherhood, coexistence and good neighborliness between peoples of different origins.

 TOMB AND MAUSOLEUM OF SHEIKH SIDI AÏSSA